awez/amirrajan.github.com/_posts/2015-11-13-adr-revenue-updates.md

 opportunities to get this app featured).
 With regards to getting assigned a direct Apple contact, I'll be doing a detailed entry about what I went through (and what I learned) soon.

+[Here's a link to all my games](https://itunes.apple.com/us/artist/amirali-rajan/id736683064), just in case you want to support me (or to say thank you for this data).